vistalab-technion/cs236781/_assignments/01-hpc-servers.md

 The computation tasks are manged by a job scheduling system called [`slurm`](https://slurm.schedmd.com/).
-The system manages the computation nodes and resources and allocates them to jobs submitted by users into a queue (AKA partition).
+The system manages the computation nodes and resources and allocates them to jobs submitted by users into a queue ("partition").
 If you wish, you can read the `slurm` [quick start guide](https://slurm.schedmd.com/quickstart.html) to get a better understanding of the system and the available commands.